 Government, business, communities and individuals working closely together will achieve lasting benefits from hosting the Gold Coast 2018 Commonwealth Games (GC2018).

-- Queensland Government (through the Office of the Commonwealth Games in the Department of Tourism, Major Events, Small Business and the Commonwealth Games)
+- Queensland Government (through the Office of the Commonwealth Games in the Department of Innovation, Tourism Industry Development and the Commonwealth Games)

 - Gold Coast 2018 Commonwealth Games Corporation (GOLDOC)